weehowe-z/Simple-Small-C-Compiler/README.md

 write 		    { yylval.string = strdup(yytext); return (WRITE);}
 ```
 ###Syntax Analyzer
-In this step, I performed the syntax analysis using *YACC* and the file name is `"smallc.y"`.
+In this step, I performed the syntax analysis using *YACC* and the file name is `"parser.y"`.
 ####Precedence of *IF* and *IF ELSE* Statement
 There exists a conflict in the implementation of "*IF LP EXP RP STMT*" and "*IF LP EXP RP STMT ELSE STMT*", and the former one should have a lower precedence than the latter one.
 Here is the implementation: